 Our solicitors are regularly audited at random by our panel manager to ensure that they continuously meet our standards.

-What they specialise in and how are they qualified
+What they specialise in

 It is extremely important to us that our clients receive the best quality service available and we expect excellence in knowledge, experience and professionalism from the solicitors on our panel.
 For that reason we have specifically selected solicitors that specialise in Trust and Estate administration to ensure our customers receive knowledgeable and up to date information on the legal procedures involved during an application of probate.